 The following script does the heavy lifting for us – and you will need to customise the variables to match your environment, such as a central distribution point server name (sSMSDP), management point (sSMSMP), site code (sSMSSiteCode) and PackageID and version for the ConfigMgr Client Package (sContentID & sContentVer).
 I’ve highlighted the variables in red that will need changing.

-You may also want to customise the CCMSetup.exe command-line to suit your ConfigMgr configuration.
+You may also want to customize the CCMSetup.exe command-line to suit your ConfigMgr configuration.

 When this script runs on a computer for the first time, it will:

 - Download the ConfigMgr Client installation files using Nomad (which will obtain the files either locally from another peer client, or from the specified Distribution Point),

 - Copy the installation files from the Nomad Cache folder into a temporary folder, and